-Yes, Stars & Stripes Homes, Inc. is a licensed and registered company in the State Of Colorado.
+Yes, Stars & Stripes Homes, Inc. is a licensed and registered company in the State Of Colorado and the city of Denver: State License Number EC.100002336, Denver-specific Record ID: 2023-ENTITY-0001936.
 We are not a franchise registered in another state.
-The Office of the Secretary Of State (SOS) of Colorado certifies that Stars & Stripes Homes, Inc. is a corporation that was formed in 2002 under Colorado law and complies with all applicable requirements of the office of the Colorado Secretary of State and is in Good Standing.
+The Office of the Secretary Of State (SOS) of Colorado certifies that Stars & Stripes Homes, Inc. is a corporation that was formed on February 5, 2002, under Colorado law and complies with all applicable requirements of the Colorado Secretary of State and is in Good Standing.

 Other Thoughts & Considerations:

 (1) Homes require regular & preventative maintenance.
 Different occupants stress homes in different ways.
 Unforeseen maintenance may be required.

 (2) Sprinkler systems, plumbing systems, appliances, and heating/cooling systems require maintenance.
 In order to keep your investment home in good condition and to maintain the home in a safe condition for your tenants, it is imperative to keep these items in good working condition.